 - a.
 Pesticides, including fungicides, herbicides and insecticides.
 All pesticides used as seed treatments must be compliant for organic production, including inert and active ingredients.
-Botanical or biological preparations cannot be genetically modified per prohibition for excluded methods as defined in the OCal regulations. - b.
+Botanical or biological preparations cannot be genetically modified per prohibition for excluded methods as defined in the OCal regulations § 10105(a)(4). - b.
 Pelleting: A clay coating applied to seed to increase its size and modify its shape into a more uniform ball.
 Pelleting allows for more even and efficient direct seeding of fields or containers either by hand or mechanically with the use of seeding equipment calibrated to the specific sizes and shapes of the pelleted seed.
-Ingredients used in pelleting must be nonsynthetic or included on the National List at § 205.601 for an appropriate use. - c.
+Ingredients used in pelleting must be nonsynthetic or included on the National List at 7 CFR § 205.601 for an appropriate use. - c.
 Inoculants: bacteria that fix nitrogen from the air and soil that are commercially prepared for use with legumes during seeding.
-The materials used in Rhizobium or other microbial preparations cannot be genetically modified per the prohibition of excluded methods as defined in the OCal regulations.
+The materials used in Rhizobium or other microbial preparations cannot be genetically modified per the prohibition of excluded methods as defined in the OCal regulations § 10105(a)(4).

-3.3.3 Substances used by a seed or planting stock purveyor prior to the harvest of their non-OCal seeds or non-OCal planting stock for sale and use in OCal cultivation are not considered "treatment".
+3.4.1.
+Substances used by a seed or planting stock purveyor prior to the harvest of their non-OCal seeds or non-OCal planting stock for sale and use in OCal cultivation are not considered "treatment".
 Substances that are used by a seed or planting stock purveyor for seed cleaning and preparation (e.g. trisodium phosphate and chlorine solutions) after they harvest their non-OCal seeds for sale in OCal production are also not considered "treatment", since they do not remain on the seed when it is planted.
 These substances do not need to be described in the OSP by the certified operation and do not require review by the certifying agent.

-3.4 Role of the certifying agent
+4. Role of the Certifying Agent

-3.4.1 Certifying agents should annually review OSP documentation of commercial availability, agricultural inputs, and substances used to treat seeds and planting stock and assess compliance with the OCal regulations.
+4.1.
+Certifying agents should annually review OSP documentation of commercial availability, agricultural inputs, and substances used to treat seeds and planting stock and assess compliance with OCal regulation § 10201(c)(2).

-3.4.2 Certifying agents assess an operation's progress in obtaining OCal seeds and planting stock by comparing current information to previous years.
+4.2.
+Certifying agents assess an operation's progress in obtaining OCal seeds and planting stock by comparing current information to previous years.

-3.4.3 Certifying agents should use on-site evidence, such as the examples provided in 3.2.1 (c) and (d), to verify OSP documentation.
+4.3.
+Certifying agents should use on-site evidence, such as the examples provided in 3.3.1 (c) and (d), to verify OSP documentation.